 Adjunct Professor, Rome

 From 2002 to 2015, tutor at the Course of Restoration of Monuments at the Sapienza University of Rome.
-Since 2010, at the University of Rochester “Italian Studies in Tuscany” program in Arezzo.
-At present, Visiting Associate Professor of Ancient Architecture at University of Rome Tre and Adjunct professor at the School of Architecture of Notre Dame University (Roman Global Gateway).
-In 2015, instructor of Cultural Heritage Management for the Specialization in Archaeology at the University of Padua. and in 2018 Visiting professor at the Specialization in Archaeology of the University of Salerno.
-In 2017/18 he held a course on Architectural Conservation for the Ministry of Culture of Morocco.
+From 2010 to 2016 adjunct professor at the University of Rochester “Italian Studies in Tuscany” program in Arezzo.
+Visiting Associate Professor of Ancient Architecture at University of Rome Tre from 2014 to 2020.
+In 2015, instructor of Cultural Heritage Management for the Specialization in Archeology at the University of Padua. and in 2018 Visiting professor at the Specialization in Archeology of the University of Salerno.
+In 2017/19 he held several courses on Architectural Conservation in Morocco.

 Paolo Vitti was born and lives in Rome, where he graduated in Architecture (1990) and Specialized in Restoration of Built Heritage (1996).
 He holds a PHD from the Aristotle University of Thessaloniki (2013).